supportbequant/wisphub/README.md

 ## Setup

-Create an API toekn in Wisphub billing
+Create an API token in Wisphub billing.

-Enable REST API in BQN
+Enable REST API in BQN.

 ## Running the script

-Every time a synchronization is needded:
+Every time a synchronization is needed:

 `python3 ./wisphub-bqn-sync.py -b <bqn-ip> <bqn-rest-user> <bqn-rest-password> <wisphub-api-token>`

-The first time the script is run and everytime there are changes in policy limits, go to BQN Status->Radius/REST/Billing->Policies, look for policies of type "undefined" and click in their names to configure the speed limits in the BQN rate policy
+The first time the script is run and everytime there are changes in policy limits, go to BQN Status->Radius/REST/Billing->Policies, look for policies of type "undefined" and click in their names to configure the speed limits in the BQN rate policy.

 ## Known limitations